Fastening Methods

 Gap Seal Features

-- Formed by gaps, effectively prevents dust particle penetration
+- Formed by a gap, it effectively prevents the penetration of dust particles

 - Does not cause additional friction (temperature)